 The stunningly beautiful rivers of the Kalmiopsis are refuge for wild salmon, steelhead and cutthroat trout.
 Each is a reflection of the diverse, highly dissected, geologically complex watersheds they flow through.

 The botanical richness of the Kalmiopsis is legendary.
 It’s host to one of the highest concentration of rare endemic plants in North America.
 Streams like Rough and Ready Creek are literally rivers of flowers.

 The Kalmiopsis is a land of contrast and extremes.
 While frequently desert-like in appearance—because of the unique character of its serpentine terrain—it can receive 160 or more inches of precipitation annually.
 Elevations range from 135 to 5,098 feet.

 Kalmiopsis Wilderness – a job half done

 At the heart of Kalmiopsis Country is the 179,000 acre Congressionally designated Kalmiopsis Wilderness.
-Surrounding it are two large Inventoried Roadless Areas, the North and South Kalmiopsis and smaller Roadless Areas—Packsaddle, Briggs, Squaw Mountain, Shasta Costa, Windy Valley and North Fork Smith, plus numerous botanical areas and research natural areas.
+Surrounding the protected wilderness are two large Inventoried Roadless Areas, the North and South Kalmiopsis and smaller Roadless Areas—Packsaddle, Briggs, Squaw Mountain, Shasta Costa, Windy Valley and North Fork Smith, plus numerous botanical areas and research natural areas.

 The South and North Kalmiopsis Roadless Areas are managed under the the Roadless Area Conservation Rule but the regulation does not protect roadless areas from mining and off-highway vehicle use.
 These are the principle threats to the integrity of the South Kalmiopsis Roadless Area especially.
-Nor did the rule prevent the Bush Administration from the travesty of post-fire logging in parts of both the North and South Kalmiopsis in 2005.
+Nor did the rule prevent the Bush Administration from the travesty of logging parts of both the North and South Kalmiopsis in 2006.